Treer/FreeBSD-ports/README.md

 * Remaining tasks:

-    ☐ Add realtime traffic features to LCDproc, so I can know who's using the damn bandwidth ;)

     ☑ Update UI to use Bootstrap *(Now implemented in 0.10.0)*

+    ☑ Add realtime traffic features to LCDproc, so I can know who's using the damn bandwidth ;) *(Now implemented in 0.10.1)*

 ## Installation ##